RanaUsman3131/async-handler/README.md

 # Async Handler

-This Package is for handled async response Api.
+This Package is to handle the async API response.

 ## Installation